 Utilities change from region to region.
 All of them have different rules about connecting solar panels to the grid.
 It’s the job of the project manager and interconnection coordinator to understand what those rules are and to make sure the project stays on track.
 The process will involve five major steps from beginning to end before the solar system is up and running.

 1. Site Survey: The project will begin with a series of surveys that study everything from the utility’s underground cables to your own switchgear (e.g., the breakers and fuses that protect and isolate your equipment).
 The topography of the area and anything else that might affect solar production will also be taken into account.
-This will help answer questions about where the solar system should be sited.
+This will help answer questions about where the solar system should be located.

 2. Design: All this information will be used to create a “30 percent design.”
 (It’s called that because once it’s done, the design is about 30% complete.)
 This plan will consist mainly of two drawings—one is a single line drawing showing the electrical diagram, and the other is a site plan indicating where the solar array(s) will be placed.
 These will be submitted (as an “Interconnection Application”) to the utility with a request for permission to proceed with the building.

 3. Permits: While waiting on approval from the utility, the project manager will be working on completing the design and obtaining any other required permits.
 There can be building permits, city permits, state permits, and more.
-This can be a time-consuming process, depending on location and how complicated the solar design is.
+This can be a time-consuming process, depending on the location and how complicated the solar design is.
 In some cases, the utility can dictate changes in the wiring, meter, and other equipment to make sure everything’s compatible.
 If a project is especially large, it might require additional grid integration studies.

 4. Construction: Once the utility gives its blessing and construction starts, the project manager takes the lead on nearly everything.
 It will be their job to avoid any bumps in the road while the panels and other hardware are delivered, installed, and connected.
 Once that’s done, government inspectors (typically from the city or state) check over everything to make sure all of the requirements are met.
 The project manager will deal with the inspectors and handle any inevitable last-minute tweaks.